mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

 y
 ```

-The main difference apart from the package name is that the MXNet's shape input
-parameter needs to be passed as a tuple enclosed in parentheses as in NumPy.
+The main difference apart from the package name is that the MXNet's shape input parameter needs to be passed as a tuple enclosed in parentheses as in NumPy.

+Both frameworks support multiple functions to create and manipulate tensors / NDArrays.
+You can find more of them in the documentation.

 ## Model training

-Let's look at a slightly more complicated example below.
-Here we create a
-Multilayer Perceptron (MLP) to train a model on the MINST data set.
-We divide
-the experiment into 4 sections.
+After covering the basics of data creation and manipulation, let's dive deep and compare how model training is done in both frameworks.
+In order to do so, we are going to solve image classification task on MNIST data set using Multilayer Perceptron (MLP) in both frameworks.
+We divide the task in 4 steps.

 ### 1 --- Read data

-We download the MNIST data set and load it into memory so that we can read
-batches one by one.
+The first step is to obtain the data.
+We download the MNIST data set from the web and load it into memory so that we can read batches one by one.

 **PyTorch:**